JetBrains/intellij-sdk-docs/topics/tutorials/build_system/gradle_guide.md

 The runtime dependency must be added in the [Plugin Configuration](plugin_configuration_file.md) (<path>plugin.xml</path>) file as described in [Plugin Dependencies](plugin_dependencies.md#3-dependency-declaration-in-pluginxml).

 ### Configuring the Gradle Plugin for Running IntelliJ Platform Plugin Projects

 By default, the Gradle plugin will use the same version of the IntelliJ Platform for the IDE Development Instance as was used for building the plugin.
-Using the corresponding JetBrains Runtime is also the default, so for this use case no further configuration is required.
+Using the corresponding JetBrains Runtime is also the default, so for this use-case no further configuration is required.

 #### Running Against Alternate Versions and Types of IntelliJ Platform-Based IDEs

 The IntelliJ Platform IDE used for the Development Instance can be different from that used to build the plugin project.
 Setting the [Running DSL](https://github.com/JetBrains/gradle-intellij-plugin#running-dsl) attribute `runIde.ideDir` will define an IDE to be used for the Development Instance.
 This attribute is commonly used when running or debugging a plugin in an [alternate IntelliJ Platform-based IDE](intellij_platform.md#ides-based-on-the-intellij-platform).

 #### Running Against Alternate Versions of the JetBrains Runtime

 Every version of the IntelliJ Platform has a corresponding version of the [JetBrains Runtime](ide_development_instance.md#using-a-jetbrains-runtime-for-the-development-instance).
 A different version of the runtime can be used by specifying the `runIde.jbrVersion` attribute, describing a version of the JetBrains Runtime that should be used by the IDE Development Instance.
 The Gradle plugin will fetch the specified JetBrains Runtime as needed.

 ### Managing Directories Used by the Gradle Plugin

 There are several attributes to control where the Gradle plugin places directories for downloads and use by the IDE Development Instance.

 The location of the [sandbox home](ide_development_instance.md#the-development-instance-sandbox-directory) directory and its subdirectories can be controlled with Gradle plugin attributes.